 Aniseed and caterpillars

 Green anise repels almost every type of caterpillar, except for one.
 The only exception is the “Anise black swallowtail” butterfly, for which this plant is a preferred host.

 Aniseed and companion planting

 Aniseed repels many insects and animals that are pests for other crops.

-In addition to the aphid-diversion mentioned above, it will repel caterpillars and worms of certain flies, mites and moths.
+In addition to aphid-diversion mentioned above, it will repel caterpillars and worms of many flies, mites and moths.